BKnmz/R_Basics/README.md

 # R_Basics
-This repo contains R codes
+This repo contains sample R codes .
+The usage of codes can be seen on titles.